Louis XVI

-The first part of his reign was marked by attempts to reform the French government in accordance with Enlightenment ideas.
-These included efforts to abolish serfdom, remove the taille (land tax) and the corvée (labour tax), and increase tolerance toward non-Catholics as well as abolish the death penalty for deserters.
+The first part of Louis XVI's reign was marked by attempts to reform the French government in accordance with Enlightenment ideas.
+These included efforts to increase tolerance toward non-Catholics as well as abolishing the death penalty for deserters.
 The French nobility reacted to the proposed reforms with hostility, and successfully opposed their implementation.
 Louis implemented deregulation of the grain market, advocated by his economic liberal minister Turgot, but it resulted in an increase in bread prices.
 In periods of bad harvests, it led to food scarcity which, during a particularly bad harvest in 1775, prompted the masses to revolt.
-From 1776, Louis XVI actively supported the North American colonists, who were seeking their independence from Great Britain, which was realised in the 1783 Treaty of Paris.
-The ensuing debt and financial crisis contributed to the unpopularity of the Ancien Régime.
-This led to the convening of the Estates-General of 1789.
-Discontent among the members of France's middle and lower classes resulted in strengthened opposition to the French aristocracy and to the absolute monarchy, of which Louis and his wife Queen Marie Antoinette were viewed as representatives.
-Increasing tensions and violence were marked by events such as the storming of the Bastille, during which riots in Paris forced Louis to definitively recognize the legislative authority of the National Assembly.
+From 1776, Louis XVI actively supported the North American colonists, who were seeking their independence from Great Britain, which was realised in the Treaty of Paris (1783).
+The ensuing debt and financial crisis contributed to the unpopularity of the ancien régime.

+This led to the convening of the Estates General of 1789.
+Discontent among France's middle and lower classes intensified opposition to the French aristocracy and the absolute monarchy led by Louis XVI and his wife, Marie Antoinette.
+Tensions progressively rose, punctuated by violent riots such as the storming of the Bastille, which forced Louis to recognize the legislative authority of the National Assembly.